This post will show you the steps to take to become an EC Council-certified Ethical Hacker.

 Thoroughly explore the EC-Council CEH certification program.
 Understand the benefits of earning this certification, such as enhanced job prospects, industry recognition, and credibility.

-Review the certification requirements, exam objectives, and the skills and knowledge areas covered in the exam.
+Review the certification requirements, exam objectives, and covered skills and knowledge areas.

 Step 4: Prepare for the CEH Exam